 Moreover, Toronto has several colleges and vocational schools.
-Its thriving economy makes it easy for students to find jobs after graduation and for international students to practice their profession within the country.
+Its large economy can give business students access to internships, co-op placements, networking events, and job opportunities, although employment after graduation depends on the program, immigration status, work authorization, and the student’s own job search.
 That’s why this article lists some of the following best business schools in Toronto:

 Top Business Schools in Toronto